Scott Frear: University of St. Mary

 Frear was named the third head football coach at the University of Saint Mary in Leavenworth, Kansas and he held that position for three seasons, from 2002 until 2004.
 His coaching record at St. Mary's was 10–18.
 This ranks him second at St. Mary's in total wins and second at St. Mary's in winning percentage.
 Frear was named the Kansas Collegiate Athletic Conference Coach of the Year 2002.

 Resignation

 Frear resigned on the morning of August 16, 2005 when the university was made aware that federal authorities were investigating Frear on charges of child pornography.
 He was later indicted by a federal grand jury on child pornography charges and eventually pleaded guilty to those charges.
-Of the potential five to twenty years in prison faced, he was sentenced for thirteen years.
+Of the potential five to twenty years in prison faced, he was sentenced to thirteen years.